Srijasrija14/Automated-Fake-News-Detection-using-NLP/README.md

-# 📰 Fake News Detection Using Machine Learning
+# 📰 Automated Fake News Detection Using Natural language Processing

 This project identifies whether a news article is fake or real using Natural Language Processing and supervised learning models.